KBOI-FM: Country (1982-1990)

-Adult contemporary (1990-1991)
+Adult contemporary (1990–1991)

-In April 1990, former country station Kissin' 93 (KIZN) moved over to 92.3 FM on the former CHR station (previously branded as 92 Kiss FM under the previous call letters KIYS) (where it still exists today).
-The shift left Boise without a CHR radio station targeting to younger listeners for the next year as the future competitor, KF95 (KFXD-FM) aired Top 40 hits targeting to older listeners and lacked music by artists such as Bell Biv Devoe and Starpoint.
+In April 1990,Kissin' 93 moved over to 92.3 FM on dial.
+It was the former frequency for CHR/Top 40 station (previously branded as 92 Kiss FM under the previous call letters KIYS).
+The shift left Boise without a true Top 40/CHR radio station.
+Future competitor KF95 (94.9 KFXD-FM) had no interest in playing music by rhythmic and hip-hop artists due to low population of African-Americans in the Treasure Valley at the time.
 In its place came KZMG Magic 93 with an adult contemporary format.